How to Get A Work Permit in Greece

 How can a lawyer help me with a Greek Work Permit?

-Our immigration law experts will guide you through the whole process from applying for an entry visa at your nearest Consulate to submitting an application for a residence and work permit at the Ministry of Immigration.
+1. Comprehensive Guidance: Our immigration law experts will guide you through the entire process.
+From the initial application for an entry visa at your local consulate, right up to the final submission of your residence and work permit application at the Ministry of Immigration.

-We will also arrange for any documentation to be translated, certified and reviewed before the meeting with consular authorities for the visa interview.
-We offer full support in English, French, Greek, Italian and Portuguese.
+2. Document Preparation: We will arrange for all of your documents to be translated, certified and reviewed before you meet with consular authorities for your visa interview.

 ¨We will be with you each step of the journey.¨